The steps of getting Invisalign®. -

 - Each one represents a specific stage that your teeth will need to take at a specific point during your treatment.

 - Individual aligners are then fabricated on each cast.

 Once the fabrication process has been completed, your complete series of aligners, all of those needed for your entire course of treatment, will be delivered to your dentist as a single shipment.

 After records are taken, how long does it take to have the aligners made?

 There are a couple of variables involved with how quickly the records your dentist takes get transformed into your set of aligners.
-One of them is simply how quickly your dentist (possibly with you there too) can evaluate and OK your simulation.
-Any changes made to the treatment plan (the animation) will add additional days to the needed turn-around time.

 In some instances, it may be possible for your dentist to receive your aligners in as little as 3 weeks or so.
 More realistically, it will probably take 4 to 6.